 Therefore, T = 264.85 K

-(iv) Calculate the triple point temperature of water on an absolute scale that has the same unit interval size as that of the Fahrenheit scale.
+(d) What is the temperature of the triple-point of water on an absolute scale whose unit interval size is equal to that of the Fahrenheit scale?

 (i) Melting and boiling points of water aren’t considered as the standard fixed points because they vary with